ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

 # `input:` and `output:` blocks

+@@ make a note somewhere that these are annotations, not directives, and that's why we suggest using `{output}`.

 As we saw in [Chapter 2](../chapter_2.md), snakemake will automatically "chain" rules by connecting inputs to outputs.
 That is, snakemake will figure out _what to run_ in order to produce the desired output,